ipspace/blog/content/posts/2021/10/dns-anycast.md

 OK, so we know root name servers use anycast, and many recursive resolvers use it to ensure better performance for suboptimal clients, but surely an authoritative DNS server for a small organization does not need to use anycast?

 Of course not.
 In the past, I had one name server running within the organization, and a secondary one running somewhere else to increase the resilience of name resolution[^5].

-Those days are long gone, I'm too old for that **** and use hosted DNS service... and all hosted solutions I would consider use anycast.
+To be realistic: those days are long gone, I'm too old for that **** and use hosted DNS service... and all hosted solutions I would consider use anycast.
 It's amazing how influential those damn incompetent over-engineering networking people got in the meantime.

 Finally, consider the amount of DNS traffic any member of the FAANG club must be getting (Facebook claims to have 2.9 billion active users).
 Highly distributed anycast is the only sane way to survive that onslaught.

+### Want to know more?

+* [Best Practices in DNS Service-Provision Architecture](https://meetings.icann.org/en/marrakech55/schedule/mon-tech/presentation-dns-service-provision-07mar16-en.pdf) is a must-read classic[^8]
-Want to know more?
-I covered [anycast as a load balancing technique](https://my.ipspace.net/bin/get/DC30/2.2.3.1%20-%20DNS%20and%20Anycast%20Load%20Balancing.mp4?doccode=DC30) in the _[Data Center Infrastructure for Networking Engineers](https://www.ipspace.net/Data_Center_Infrastructure_for_Networking_Engineers)_ webinar, and Nat Morris had a nice [Anycast on a Shoestring](https://ripe69.ripe.net/wp-content/uploads/presentations/36-Anycast-on-a-shoe-string-RIPE69.pdf) presentation at RIPE69[^7] ([video](https://ripe69.ripe.net/archives/video/180/))
+* I covered [anycast as a load balancing technique](https://my.ipspace.net/bin/get/DC30/2.2.3.1%20-%20DNS%20and%20Anycast%20Load%20Balancing.mp4?doccode=DC30) in the _[Data Center Infrastructure for Networking Engineers](https://www.ipspace.net/Data_Center_Infrastructure_for_Networking_Engineers)_ webinar;
+* Nat Morris had a nice [Anycast on a Shoestring](https://ripe69.ripe.net/wp-content/uploads/presentations/36-Anycast-on-a-shoe-string-RIPE69.pdf) presentation at RIPE69[^7] ([video](https://ripe69.ripe.net/archives/video/180/))

 [^7]: Hat tip to [Jan Žorž](https://www.linkedin.com/in/janzorz/)

-**Lessons learned**
+[^8]: Found in a LinkedIn post by Jeff Tantsura

+### Lessons learned

 * Anycast DNS is used in most large-scale environments to provide resilience, scalability, improved reliability, and other features like geographic load balancing (for more details, listen to the [podcast I did with NS1 in 2015](https://blog.ipspace.net/2015/04/nsone-data-driven-dns-on-software-gone.html)).
 * Your network or DNS traffic is not remotely similar to Facebook's (or root name servers).
 * Whatever lessons and experience you might have gained running your environment for ages might not be relevant in dissimilar-enough environments.
-* Sometimes people do stuff for good reasons even if you can't figure them out.
-It might be worth figuring them out though[^6] -- that's how we learn and become better engineers.
+* [Sometimes people do stuff for good reasons](/2021/10/mount-stupid.html).
+It might be worth figuring out what their reasoning is even if you disagree with them -- that's how we learn and become better engineers.

 [^5]: Even if my web site was down, it was nice to have working MX records to forward the mail to an alternate SMTP server.

-[^6]: Even if you disagree with them.